Rob is head of Bedell Cristin's litigation team. He is a very experienced commercial litigator and insolvency specialist.

 On 22 May 2013, the Court of Appeal of England and Wales delivered the reasoned judgment for allowing the appeal from the decision of the High Court of 12 April 2013 which we referred to in an e-alert dated 2 May 2013.

 The Golden Thread has been referred to in several recent cases, including by the English Supreme Court in the well known case of Rubin v.
 Eurofinance SA; New Cap Reinsurance Corp Limited v.
 Grant UK SC 46.
 This case examined the effect of enforcement...

-For the first time the Royal Court of Jersey has given guidance on the issues facing trustees of trusts who find that they are unable to pay trust liabilities out of trust assets as they fall due, or where the trust liabilities exceed the trust assets.
-Whi...
+The Royal Court of Jersey has given further guidance on the issues facing trustees of trusts who find that they are unable to pay trust liabilities out of trust assets as they fall due, or where the trust liabilities exceed the trust assets.
+Whilst the Cour...

 There are two principal regimes for corporate insolvency in Jersey: désastre and winding-up.
 This Briefing seeks to highlight the major features of each and some of the differences between the two.